navcoin/NavHub/content/news/2019-02-27-next-lite-wallet-preview-available.md

 categories:
   - Nav News
 ---
-The NavCoin Community is a hive of activity this week with NEXT launching their lite wallet preview, Bulletproofs Library being added to the ZeroCT PR, three articles being published about NavCoin and a BTC/NAV pair being added on NovaExchange.
+The NavCoin Community is a hive of activity this week with NEXT launching their lite wallet preview, the Bulletproofs Library being added to the ZeroCT PR, three articles published about NavCoin and a BTC/NAV pair being added on NovaExchange.
 <!--more-->

-The NavCoin Community is a hive of activity this week with NEXT launching their lite wallet preview, Bulletproofs Library being added to the ZeroCT PR, three articles being published about NavCoin and a BTC/NAV pair being added on NovaExchange.
+The NavCoin Community is a hive of activity this week with NEXT launching their lite wallet preview, the Bulletproofs Library being added to the ZeroCT PR, three articles published about NavCoin and a BTC/NAV pair being added on NovaExchange.

 ### NEXT Lite Wallet Preview Available